-I’m Nikki, an internal communications professional
+I’m Nikki, a communications professional

 My unique background in graphic design, copywriting, project management, and digital marketing enables me to support communication efforts through a wide variety of mediums.
 I’m passionate about mission-driven storytelling and helping organizations connect with their communities.